grahampugh/erase-install/README.md

     sudo bash erase-install.sh --build=XYZ123
     ```

-* Run the script with argument `--move` move the downloaded installer to the `/Applications` folder.
+* Run the script with argument `--move` to move the downloaded installer to the `/Applications` folder.
 Note that this argument does not apply in conjunction with the `--erase` flag.

     ```
     sudo bash erase-install.sh --move
+    ```

+* Run the script with arguments `--move` and `--path=/some/path` to move the downloaded installer to the specified folder.
+Note that this argument does not apply in conjunction with the `--erase` flag.

+    ```
+    sudo bash erase-install.sh --move --path=/path/to/move/to
     ```

 * Run with `--erase` argument to check and download the installer as required and then run it to wipe the drive